aleen42/PersonalWiki/qa/cassandra.md

 #### Sniffing(嗅探)

 - Sniffin is mainly used to calculate the distance between different host to tell Cassandra what the topology looks like.
+There are 3 strategies to configurate:
+    - org.apache.cassandra.locator.SimpleSnitch：logical distance(the difference between Cassandra Ring)

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>